Skip to Content

 Built around 600 B.C., it evokes the age of the ancient Celts.
 Costumed Celtic guides who will show you how the ancient Welsh lived with their families.
 Try grinding your own flour in recreated roundhouses.

-caernarfon castle in wales
+Caernarfon castle in wales

 There are also the Castles of Edward I, Beaumaris, Conwy Caernarfon and Harlech, all UNESCO World Heritage sites.
 Built by Edward I’s military architect these are the kinds of castles that live in children’s imaginations forever.